-We recognize interest and penalties related to uncertain tax positions as a component of income tax expense.
-We did not incur any material interest or penalties related to income taxes in 2016, 2017 or 2018.
-The amount of unrecognized tax benefits at March 31, 2018, 2017, and 2016 was \$10.8 million, \$3.7 million, and \$4.1 million, respectively, which would reduce the effective tax rate by 10.1%, 3.3%, and 2.6%, respectively, if recognized.
+We recognize interest and penalties related to uncertain tax positions as a component of income tax (benefit) expense.
+We did not incur any material interest or penalties related to income taxes in 2019, 2018 or 2017.
 We do not anticipate any events or circumstances that would cause a significant change to these uncertainties during the ensuing year.
-We are subject to taxation in the United States and various state and foreign jurisdictions, and we are generally open to examination from the year ended March 31, 2015 forward.
+We are subject to taxation in the United States and various state and foreign jurisdictions, and we are generally open to examination from the year ended March 31, 2016 forward.